areef185/areef185/README.md

 - 👋 Hi, I’m @areef185
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning nodejs
-- 📫 How to reach me areef@strobes.co
+- 📫 How to reach me areef.md@strobes.co

 <!---
 areef185/areef185 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.